- Buyer's Guide

 5) Changing the failure rate: Proactive measures, on the other hand, influence the reliability of the manufacturing process, decreasing the failure rate.
 Proactive condition control and monitoring to improve lubrication, contamination control, balance and alignment, as well as precision operation and maintenance actions guided by documented standard operating procedures (SOPs) and standard maintenance procedures (SMPs) reduce the rate at which failures occur.
 In our example, we're estimating that we can reduce from two failures per year to one.
 Assuming we reduce the cost per event by improving our ability to detect and manage problems combined with our reliability improvement initiatives, we expect to reduce our annualized failure cost from $7,880 to $2,796 (figures 1 and 2).

 So, in our example, improving our ability to detect and manage failures produces a net benefit of $1,144 per year for the specified functional failure modes.
 Combined with our reliability improvement initiatives, the net gain is $5,084.
-As long as the investment required to make the changes produces an appropriate rate of return to the organization, the initiative should be a go.
+As long as the reliability investments required to make the changes produce an appropriate rate of return to the organization, the initiatives should be a go.

 In this column, we've adopted risk management models to help us quantify the cost of a functional failure mode.
 In future issues, we'll dive into the field of decision making under uncertainty to discuss models for making estimates when there is little empirical data available, then we'll bring it together to show you how to perform cost benefit analysis and present your proposed reliability improvement projects in a form that will cause your approval rating to dramatically improve.